sburba/Tvdb-Api-Android/README.md

 };
 ```

-Then just call create the TvdbApi object and make your request:
+Then just create the TvdbApi object and make your request:

 ```java
 TvdbApi tvdbApi = new TvdbApi("<YOUR TVDB API KEY>", "en", mRequestQueue);